raphafe96/ViBra/README.md

-# ViBra - Vibrational Structure Program
+# ViBra

-A Fortran program for Vibrational Self-Consistent Field (VSCF) and Vibrational Configuration Interaction (VCI) calculations using ORCA output files.
+A Program for Anharmonic Vibrational Spectroscopy with Efficient Selected and Symmetry-Adapted VCI

 ## Compilation